 On first pass, one might say this kind of drama and sensationalism is further reason why the helmet cam video, like the stills, should absolutely not be released.
 On the other hand, given the “prying eyes,” “no secrets” and also the “we’ll just fill the vacuum with our own pictures” mentality permeating the media, D.C. as well as the internet (as the page views of fake photos of bin Laden’s corpse and recreations like this pile up), I could also imagine more discussions at the White House and the Pentagon about the cost-benefit of releasing actual images simply in the name of clarification.

 …Also notice, by the way, how the SEO geniuses at CBS didn’t even quality their title (“Helmet cams captured bin Laden raid”) to indicate their story is primarily about an animation, as opposed to the real thing.
+Link/video.